skmonjur/Seerah/index.md

                   <li>Conversion of Salman al Farsi</li>
 				  <li>This is year zero of Muslim Hijri Calender System</li>
 				  <li>Before this year Prophet pbuh has approximately spent 13 years at Makkah and after this year approximately 10 years he pbuh will stay at Madina</li>
+				  <li><a href="http://muslimsincalgary.ca/wp-content/uploads/2017/09/hejrat-alrassoul.jpg">Hijrah route, red one is the main highway used by Qurayesh Caravans, the Green one is the one used by the guide for Hijrah according to this source and When the Moon Split 1998</a></li>
                </ul>
                </p>
                   </div>